Mico27/gbs-TallTextPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

+Only bug fixes, new features and feature changes are listed.
+Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-08-08

 - Added menu support and a "replace stock UI" engine setting.
-- Added variable display to the example project, plus a font generator tool.
+- Added a font generator tool.
-- Version bump.

 ### 2026-08-07

 - Added an engine setting to enable or disable the tile cache.
-- README updates.

-### 2026-08-02

-- Regenerated the compatibility patches and rewrote the README.

 ### 2026-07-03